 The French department is part of the Modern Languages department, situated in the Library block.
-French is a thriving subject with an ever-increasing take up at GCSE, A level and for the IB diploma programme.
+French is a thriving subject with a substantial take up at GCSE, A level and also within the IB diploma programme.

 In our modern world of global interdependence, many employers highly value the ability to speak a foreign language and our aim is for our pupils to express themselves fluently and confidently and to understand spoken and written French competently, as well as introducing them to the society and culture of the Francophone world.

 Now that research has shown that learning a language boosts brain power – enhancing thinking skills and memory abilities – many pupils are choosing to add a language to a portfolio of other subjects.
-This is partly to enjoy the cognitive benefits that language learning brings to their whole programme of study, and also because Modern Languages are viewed by universities as ‘facilitating’ subjects.
-As the spokesman for the Russell Group of universities explains, “Some advanced level subjects are more frequently required for entry to degree courses than others.
-We call these subjects ‘facilitating’ because choosing them at advanced level leaves open a wide range of options for university study.
-These facilitating subjects include Modern Languages.”
+This is partly to enjoy the cognitive benefits that language learning brings to their whole programme of study, and also because Modern Languages are viewed by universities as ‘facilitating’ subjects meaning they leave open a wide range of options for university study.

 Years 9 – 11

 Many pupils particularly enjoy the Cultural Studies part of the A2 in which French literature and cinema are studied as an assessed part of the course.
-The exam at both AS and A2 consists of a speaking exam, and a Listening, Reading and Writing exam.
+The exam in Year 13 consists of a speaking exam, and a Listening, Reading & Translation and Writing exam.

 The French department also is involved in wider MFL department events such as Translation workshops and Language Days, inviting specialists and native speakers to add their input to our full, varied and exciting curriculum.